sblauth/cashocs/docs/source/demos/optimal_control/doc_heat_equation.rst

     	temp_y.vector()[:] = states[k].vector()[:]
     	y_file << temp_y, t

-which saves the result in the folder visualization as paraview .pvd files.
+which saves the result in the directory ``./visualization/`` as paraview .pvd files.